binder-examples/r/README.md

 version of R](https://github.com/jupyter/repo2docker/pull/772#issue-313426641).
 To do this list the version between the 'r' and the year, as in `r-3.6-2019-09-24`.
 Right now the default version of R is 3.6.

+> We recommend using https://github.com/binder-examples/r-conda for faster installs

-You also need a Python notebook file such as [this one](https://github.com/binder-examples/r/blob/master/index.ipynb).
+You also need a Jupyter notebook file such as [this one](https://github.com/binder-examples/r/blob/master/index.ipynb).

 You can also have an `install.R` file that will be executed during build, and can be used to install libraries.